jccultima123/jej_mis/README.md

 # jejMIS 0.5.11

-jejMIS is heavily modified MVC-based PHP framework from [MINI](http://www.php-mini.com) and [PHP-LOGIN](http://www.php-login.net/).
+jejMIS is heavily modified PHP MVC pattern (NOT FRAMEWORK) from [MINI](http://www.php-mini.com) and [PHP-LOGIN](http://www.php-login.net/).
 It has a new submodule called jejCRM from another great framework called HUGE.
 You can check this out from this [link](https://www.github.com/jccultima123/jejcrm).

-NOTES:
+## NOTES

+- Main Objective to this project is to avoid [Spaghetti Code](https://en.wikipedia.org/wiki/Spaghetti_code) method
+- This project has technically no framework like Symphony, Laravel, etc. It barely uses pure PHP syntax thru functions, arrays, loops and constructors
+- The composer is a third-party PHP dependency that installs third-party libraries properly without code mess.
 - This project is based on the scopes and limitations of my current CAPSTONE project.
 But you can grab a copy of it and modify actions for your projects.
 - Internet Explorer already ended the lifespan/support from Microsoft which is it will occur security conflicts and attacks.